-Surgical simulation provides an opportunity for trainees to practice procedures, in a safe controlled environment, without risk to patients.
+Surgical simulation provides an opportunity for trainees to practise procedures in a safe, controlled environment without risk to patients.
 Anatomical simulation is most often used for replicating common surgical scenarios, though it also has a potential benefit in exposing surgical trainees to rarer procedures that a surgeon may be less likely to encounter.
-Although these procedures may be simple once learnt, prior exposure can be beneficial, especially when operating in unfamiliar territory such as the periorbita for otolaryngologists accustomed to operating strictly within the ear, nose or throat.
+Although these procedures may be simple once learnt, prior exposure can be beneficial, especially when operating in unfamiliar territory, such as the periorbita for otolaryngologists accustomed to operating strictly within the ear, nose or throat.

 Owing to the positive response to the model at the NOEENT conference, we hope to present our results nationally and publish all the results.

 We would like to thank the NOEENT committee in supporting our project via the education research fund.

 Figure 1: Comparison of patient's endoscopic AEA versus prosthetic endoscopic AEA